Audio Transfer Learning Using Experiment Manager

 Built-in training experiments consist of a description, a table of hyperparameters, a setup function, and a collection of metric functions to evaluate the results of the experiment.
-For more information, see Configure Built-In Training Experiment (Deep Learning Toolbox).
+For more information, see Configure Built-In Training Experiment.

-The Description field contains a textual description of the experiment.
+The Description field contains a description of the experiment.

-The Hyperparameters section specifies the strategy (Exhaustive Sweep) and hyperparameter values to use for the experiment.
-When you run the experiment, Experiment Manager trains the network using every combination of hyperparameter values specified in the hyperparameter table.
-This example demonstrates how to test the different network types.
-Define one hyperparameter, Network, to represent the network names stored as strings.
+The Hyperparameters section specifies the strategy and hyperparameter values to use for the experiment.
+This example uses the exhaustive sweep strategy.
+When you run the experiment, Experiment Manager trains the network using every combination of the hyperparameter values specified in the hyperparameter table.
+As this example shows you how to test the different network types, define one hyperparameter, Network, to represent the network names stored as strings.

 The Setup Function field contains the name of the main function that configures the training data, network architecture, and training options for the experiment.
 The input to the setup function is a structure with fields from the hyperparameter table.
 The setup function returns the training data, network architecture, and training parameters as outputs.
-This has already been implemented for you.
+This example uses a predesigned setup function named

 The Metrics list enables you to define your own custom metrics to compare across different trials of the training experiment.
-A couple of example custom metric functions are defined for you later in this example.
-Experiment Manager runs each of the listed metrics against the networks trained in each trial.
-The metrics defined for you in this example are listed here.
-Any additional custom metric you intend to use must be listed in this section.
+Experiment Manager runs each of metric in this table against the networks it trains in each trial.
+This example defines three custom metrics.
+To add additional custom metrics, list them in this table.

 Define Setup Function

-In this example, the Setup Function downloads the dataset, selects the desired network, performs the requisite data pre-processing, and sets the network training options.
-The input to this function is a structure with fields for each of the hyperparameters defined in the Experiment Manager interface.
-In the Setup Function for this example the input variable is named
+In this example, the setup function downloads the data set, selects the desired network, performs the requisite data preprocessing, and sets the network training options.
+The input to this function is a structure with fields for each hyperparameter you define in the Experiment Manager interface.
+In the setup function for this example, the input variable is

 Download and Extract Data